DrChainsaw/NaiveNASlib.jl/docs/src/terminology.md

     output -> input).
 The main operation in this category is concatenation of activations.

 * [`SizeInvariant`](@ref): Assumes [`[nout(v)]`](@ref nout) `==` [`unique(nin(v))`](@ref nin).
 This means that size changes propagate both forwards and backwards as changing any input size or the output size means all others must change as well.
-In this category we find typically find element wise operations, but also normalization and pooling operations tend to fall into this category.
+In this category we typically find element wise operations, but also normalization and pooling operations tend to fall into this category.

 NaiveNASlib also uses the term [`SizeTransparent`](@ref) to denote the latter two (i.e any vertex which is not [`SizeAbsorb`](@ref)).